Feline Dental Care

 Alta Vista Veterinary Hospital is a Central Phoenix Animal Hospital.

-We do FREE dental exams, please contact our hospital for an appointment and a doctor will examine your pet's teeth & answer any questions you may have about your cat's dental care and costs associated with a dental cleaning.
+We do dental exams, please contact our hospital for an appointment and a doctor will examine your pet's teeth & answer any questions you may have about your cat's dental care and costs associated with a dental cleaning.